stark-2000/Final-Project_Group-3/README.md

 - In the due course of the project or during further implementation, if required, we may adapt the same code we used in Week10 HW for implementing our own msg/srv in ROS 2.

 ## Sections for Stubs:
-(Will be implemented by the next phase - before project implementation)
+(Will be implemented in next phase - before project implementation)

 ## How to build, run & test from command line
- - Run the following commands in order
 (will be added in next phase)

 ## Command to check Google Style